bradleyfalzon/apicompat/README.md

 - Add type checking to analyse inferred types
 - Choosing of import paths as the first argument, similar to other tools (no argument means just current directory, else support `./...` and specifying)
-- Investigate additional interface checks (e.g., currently renaming an interface with the same methods would be detected as a breaking change, this isn't always true)
 - Adding Mercurial, SVN and potentially other VCS systems
 - Improve VCS options such as:
     - Detection of VCS and flag to overwrite